Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 #pagebreak()

+== How to Use This Document

+*Different paths for different goals.*

+This document serves multiple audiences --- theorists seeking deep understanding, practitioners building verification tools, and engineers applying model checking to real systems.
+Choose your path based on your goals:

+*Path 1: Quick Start --- "I want to verify something NOW"*

+If you need practical results quickly:
++ Read Introduction (Section 1) for motivation
++ Skim Preliminaries (Section 2) --- just get the notation
++ Jump to Implementation (Section 8) --- start with hands-on exercise
++ Try the bdd-rs code examples
++ Return to theory sections as needed when you encounter concepts you don't understand

+_Best for_: Engineers with deadlines, learners who prefer code-first approaches

+*Path 2: Theoretical Foundations --- "I want to understand WHY"*

+If you want deep understanding:
++ Read sequentially: Sections 1-7
++ Work through all examples on paper
++ Pay attention to definitions and theorems
++ Study the fixpoint theory (Section 5) carefully
++ Then tackle Implementation (Section 8) to see theory realized

+_Best for_: Students, researchers, those building new verification techniques

+*Path 3: Practical Engineering --- "Show me solutions to real problems"*

+If you want to apply model checking effectively:
++ Read Introduction (Section 1) including the Intel FDIV case study
++ Understand Symbolic Exploration (Section 4) --- this is your toolkit
++ Study CTL Model Checking (Section 6) --- especially the worked examples
++ Focus on Limitations and Extensions (Section 10) --- knowing when NOT to use BDDs is crucial
++ Study the troubleshooting guide --- you'll need it

+_Best for_: Verification engineers, tool users, practitioners

+*Path 4: Tool Builder --- "I'm implementing a model checker"*

+If you're building verification software:
++ Understand the theory: Sections 2-6
++ Deep dive into Implementation (Section 8) --- this is your blueprint
++ Study Performance Considerations carefully
++ Review Optimizations section
++ Study alternative techniques (Section 10) for hybrid approaches

+_Best for_: Tool developers, compiler writers, those extending existing tools

+*Navigation Tips:*
+- 📙 Examples marked with yellow boxes show concrete applications
+- 📓 Definitions (gray boxes) introduce precise terminology
+- 📗 Notes (green boxes) provide intuition and practical insights
+- 📘 Theorems (blue boxes) state formal results

+Skip what you don't need.
+Every major concept includes examples, so you can understand through concrete cases even without full theory.

+#pagebreak()

 = Introduction

 _Model checking_ is an automated formal verification technique that exhaustively explores all possible behaviors of a system to determine whether it satisfies specified properties.